metno/S-ENDA-documentation/source/users.rst

 Consumers
 =========

+**Advanced:**

+Example questions:

+* Need all historical weather data, that can be used to model / predict the weather in the future

+Specific users:

+* Researcher.

 * Climate Predictions (klima i norge 2100).

+**Intermediate:**

+Example questions:

+* Is this particular data a record (coldest, warmest, wettest...)

+* Amount of rain in last Month in a certain watershed

+Specific users:

 * Klimavakt (MET).

-* Researcher.

 * Developer (app, website, control systems, machine learning, etc.).

-* Farmer, or other people who work with the land like tree planters.

 * Energy sector (hydro, energy prices).

+* External partners.

+**Simple:**

+Example questions:

+* Can the event take place, or will the weather impeed it?

+* When should I harvest my crops?

+Specific users:

 * Event organizer.

-* External partners.
+* Journalist.

+* Farmer, or other people who work with the land like tree planters.